azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 	- Set a current limit to 0.03A with the voltage to 6V and connect the output to a $100\Omega$ resistor to make sure the current limit turns on.
 3. Leave the power supply connected to a load for 30mins-60mins.
 	- Make sure it is still working properly and there isn't any significant change (i.e. it doesn't become hot).
+4. MAKE SURE CURRENT IS WITHIN TOLERANCE, $\pm$ 0.01A

 # 2. Independent Channel B
 <u>Note:</u> This will be mostly identical to independent channel A except the refdes for the components will change to their channel B counterparts and some minor tweaks to the testing.